Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Hetero-EUCLID: Methodology

 where \( \mathbb{N}^a : \mathit{\Omega} \rightarrow \mathbb{R} \) denotes the interpolation shape function associated with the \(a^{th}\) node in the reference domain.
 The corresponding deformation gradient can thus be computed as

 where \( \nabla (\cdot) = \partial (\cdot) /\partial \boldsymbol{X} \) is defined as the gradient operator in the reference coordinates.
 Due to the use of linear shape functions in the wedge mesh type, $\nabla \mathbb{N}^a (X)$ remains constant within each element.
 For the scope of this work, a single-element-thick mesh is generated over the reference domain.
-This would imply that all nodes are located on the surface and their displacements $\boldsymbol{u}^{a,t}$ could be obtained through DIC experiments.
-Further, for brevity, in this study we utilize data from a single large deformation, i.e, $t=1$.
+This would imply that all nodes are located on the surface and their displacements $\boldsymbol{u}^{a,t}$ could be obtained through 3D-Digital Image Correlation (DIC) experiments \citep{luo_accurate_1993}.
+Although single-surface 3D-DIC experiments are somewhat routinely performed, it is challenging to simultaneously perform 3D-DIC to obtain the 3D displacement field on both-- the top and bottom surfaces of a thin deforming sample.
+Such dual-surface displacement field acquisition can be performed using dual-camera stereo-DIC, dual-surface DIC, or mirror-assisted multi-view DIC systems \citep{takada2023biaxial, genovese2021multi, sun2023study, chen2022mirror}.
+Furthermore, for brevity and without loss of generality, we employ only the data corresponding to a single large deformation state, \( t = 1 \).
 We will henceforth be dropping the use of $t$ in the superscript.